data-and-visualization/blogdown2-rfun/README.md

 # README

-This is a test site to see if I can manage the RFUN website out of libjohn on behalf of github/askdata@d.e.
+This is a test site to practice managing the RFUN website out of libjohn on behalf of github/askdata@d.e.

 1. `library(blogdown)`